hazemyasser123/Data_Phase1/README.md

 git rebase --skip       (Skips files that conflict) git rebase --abort      (Aborts the merge)

-git mege "branch name"  (Usually I get conflict errors until then I use the website for merging)
+git merge "branch name"  (Usually I get conflict errors until then I use the website for merging)

 git "insert command" -h (Displays help for any command you asked for in this case "insert command" also igonre "" when typing).